For Performers

 What’s the room like?

-We don’t have a green room, but there are a couple depressing, spartan places somewhat removed from the performance space where we can set you up.
+We don’t have a proper green room, but there are a couple depressing, spartan places somewhat removed from the performance space where we can set you up.

 What are the technical particulars?